p2xai/nighty-docs/prompt v3.md

 ## 1. Overview

 NightyScript extends Nighty (a Discord selfbot) with custom Python scripts.
 Scripts define commands and event handlers.
 Nighty manages the Discord connection; scripts focus purely on functionality.
+It is built on a modified version of the discord.py-self library.

 **Do not** use standard `discord.py` libraries directly, except as documented.